cahaseler/semantic-release-claude-changelog/README.md

 ## How It Works

-1. During the `prepare` step, the plugin installs Claude Code CLI and verifies it's working correctly.
+The plugin focuses solely on generating release notes and works as follows:

-2. In the `generateNotes` step, the plugin:
+1. In the `generateNotes` step, the plugin:
    - Gets commits between the last release and the current one
    - Formats the commit information
    - Applies the prompt template
    - Calls Claude Code CLI in headless mode
    - Parses the response and returns the generated release notes

+Note: You need to install Claude Code CLI separately as this plugin no longer handles the installation during the prepare step.

 ## License